feamster/COS461-Public/assignments/assignment3/README.md

 $ vagrant reload --provision
 ```

-Uninstall existing versions of Jupyter and matplotlib.
+After shelling into your VM, uninstall existing versions of Jupyter and matplotlib.

 ```
 $ sudo pip uninstall matplotlib